mfornos/awesome-microservices/README.md

 - [Introducing Domain-Oriented Microservice Architecture](https://eng.uber.com/microservice-architecture/) - Introduction to Uber Engineering generalized approach to microservice architectures, named “Domain-Oriented Microservice Architecture” (DOMA).
 - [Java Microservices: A Practical Guide](https://www.marcobehler.com/guides/java-microservices-a-practical-guide) - You can use this guide to understand what Java microservices are, how you architect and build them.
 Also: A look at Java microservice libraries & common questions.
 - [Microservice Architecture](http://martinfowler.com/articles/microservices.html) - Particular way of designing software applications as suites of independently deployable services.
+- [Microservices in .NET, Second Edition](https://www.manning.com/books/microservices-in-net-second-edition) - Book - a comprehensive guide to building microservice applications using the .NET stack.
 - [Microservices – Please, don’t](http://basho.com/posts/technical/microservices-please-dont/) - Critical advice about some problems regarding a microservices approach.
 - [Microservices RefCard](https://dzone.com/refcardz/getting-started-with-microservices) - Getting started with microservices.
 - [Microservices Trade-Offs](http://martinfowler.com/articles/microservice-trade-offs.html) - Guide to ponder costs and benefits of the mircoservices architectural style.